Faizii992/CSE3224-project-group2/README.md

             - UserController
             - UserNotificationController

-- Now user needs to click on the AppData folder and open the mdf file.
+- Now user needs to click on the AppData folder and open the mdf file before running.
 Then he needs to check if the database in the server explorer becomes green.
 If it becomes green then it is attached successfully.
 Now the project is ready to run. :D

 ### Website Overview